 Length

-Length – the length of the pitch, that is, the distance on the pitch that the ball overcomes in the direction of the batsman after the bounce.
+Length in cricket – the length of the pitch, that is, the distance on the pitch that the ball overcomes in the direction of the batsman after the bounce.
 It is almost always mentioned in the same context with line.

 There are three main types of length: